 - Leverage modular design in healthcare applications: Break complex processes into manageable components, making healthcare software scalable and easier to maintain.

 - Support real-time decision-making: Present health data and patient information in ways that improve diagnostic accuracy and streamline medication management.
+Healthcare users often require interfaces that allow for 'at-a-glance' comprehension due to stress and time constraints.

 Balancing simplicity with complexity is a cornerstone of healthcare UX.
 It makes both safe and efficient healthcare solutions, helping healthcare providers deliver better patient care every day.